-Terminals with spring clamp technology are used for wiring.
+With wiring the terminal modules, terminals with spring clamp technology are used for wiring.
 The spring clamp technology allows quick and easy connection of your signal and supply lines.
 In contrast to screw terminal connections this type of connection is vibration proof.